Mortgage rate forecast for next week (May 29-June 2)

 - Mortgage rates FAQ

-Mortgage rates fluctuated significantly to open 2023.
-In the first quarter, the average 30-year fixed rate went as low as 6.09% on Feb.
-2 and climbed up to 6.73% on March 9, according to Freddie Mac.
+Mortgage rates fluctuated significantly in 2023, with the average 30-year fixed rate going as low as 6.09% on Feb.
+2 and as high as 7.79% on Oct.
+26, according to Freddie Mac.
+It’s been much tamer in 2024, as rates gradually descended in the second half of the year.

-Experts from CJ Patrick Company, First American, the National Association of Realtors, and others weigh in on whether 30-year mortgage rates will climb, fall, or level off in May.
+Experts from CoreLogic, First American, Realtor.com and others weigh in on whether 30-year mortgage rates will climb, fall, or level off in October.

 Danielle Hale, chief economist at Realtor.com